63-URL Dental WordPress Rebuild, Shipped to Spec in 19 Days — White-Label Delivery for a US Marketing Agency

 The agency had an existing live site, so the project started with a structural choice: build on a staging duplicate or work in drafts on production.
 We chose a full staging environment on WP Engine — the live site stayed untouched during the build, and the cutover was a single event once every template passed verification.

 2. Spec followed line-for-line, from the agency’s sheet.
-The agency handed us a Google Sheets workbook: every URL to rebuild with its target path, every meta title and description to preserve, every template assignment, and a 59-item launch checklist.
+The agency handed us a Google Sheets workbook: every URL to rebuild with its target path, every meta title and description to preserve, every template assignment, and a 49-item launch checklist.
 We implemented each row as written.
-Where the sheet had a value, that value landed on the new site.
-Where it didn’t, we flagged it back to the agency.
+Any value the sheet carried showed up on the rebuilt site exactly as recorded.
+If a field came back empty, we raised it with the agency rather than guessing.
 No “creative interpretations” shipped.

 3. Crawl-based verification, not “looks fine to me”.
-Before DNS cutover, we ran Screaming Frog on the old production site and the staging rebuild side-by-side.
-Status codes, broken links, redirect chains, meta-tag differences — every delta reconciled against the agency’s spec.
-The 4 redirect rows in the workbook were verified individually: each old path landed on the correct new destination without chains or collisions.
-A second crawl after go-live confirmed every internal link resolved on the live domain.
+Ahead of the DNS cutover, we pointed Screaming Frog at both the old production site and the staging rebuild and compared the two crawls.
+We checked status codes, broken links, redirect chains, and meta-tag differences, reconciling each discrepancy against the agency’s spec.
+We verified the 4 redirect rows in the workbook individually: each old path landed on the correct new destination without chains or collisions.
+Once the site went live, a follow-up crawl confirmed that every internal link resolved on the production domain.

 4. 65 QA issues, all closed before handoff.
 The agency’s Issues Backlog tabs tracked two waves of QA: the original backlog (12 / 13 items closed) and the current backlog opened during the retained tail (53 / 53 items closed).
 Issues ranged from H1 wording mismatches and broken blog links to layout width corrections and mobile slider behaviour.
-Cross-device QA on Chrome / Firefox / Safari / Edge and six viewports (1920 / 1280 / 1024 / iPad / mobile portrait / mobile landscape).
+QA spanned four browsers — Chrome, Firefox, Safari, Edge — and six viewports: 1920, 1280, 1024, iPad, mobile portrait, and mobile landscape.

 Working under the 82-hour ceiling meant the dynamic-content implementation had to be resolved early — Elementor couldn’t deliver the category-filtered patient-education library, so the team wrote the AJAX block from scratch before the final pages were in build.
 Making that call in week one rather than at handoff is what kept the 19-day timeline intact.